 - Business improvement associations

-Even if you don’t have an audience to watch the video at the outset, you can siphon a partner’s audience laterally to build your own.
-Established podcasts do this regularly, including the Google Partners Podcast and the Side Hustle Show.
+Even if you don’t have an audience to watch the video at the outset, you can tap into the partner’s audience laterally to build your own (and they’ll do the same, creating a win-win promotion).
+Established podcasts do this regularly.
+If you don’t have the production resources to create a nice video, then just start an informal talk show with 2-3 people on the screen.